TR-Systems/modernist/index.md

 Good for static display of system documentation and articles of interest on full screen browsers.
 Navigation is through the home page.
 This page is your home page.

 ### Use This Template
-Open TR-Systems/modernist repository on GitHub and then click the green button in the upper right to ***Use this template***, ***Create new Repository*** and ***Include all Branches***.
+Open this repository on GitHub and then click the green button in the upper right to ***Use this template***, ***Create new Repository*** and ***Include all Branches***.
 Give your repo a web friendly name like "web" or "mycoolthing" since the repo name is the top level path in the URL for your website.

 ### Use a Team/Pro Account
 Even as a total newbie to GitHub, I recommend this low-cost option so you can use a custom domain name and publish from a private repo in a separate Team account (e.g TR-Systems), instead of publishing from a public repo on your personal account.